Lab 20 - Design UI/UX and Deploying Google Earth Engine Apps

 });

-// Set the SplitPanel as the only thing in the UI root.
+// Set the SplitPanel as the root UI

 ui.root.widgets().reset([splitPanel]);